duckduckgo/android-search-and-stories/ESOF-docs/Contributions.md

 Luís Cruz ( @Luis-bcruz ) has contributed in:
 * Deployment Diagram
+* Definition of the 4+1 Architectural View Model

 Shivam Agrawal ( @shivam-agr ) has contributed in:
 * Development View